pombase/website/src/docs/documentation/advanced-search.md

 #### Number of transcripts

-Find genes with a specified number of annotated transcripts; genes with two or more have one or more alternative transcripts in addition to the primary transcript.
-Enter the desired minimum and maximum number and click "Search".
+Find genes with a specified number of annotated transcript isoforms;
+Enter the desired minimum and maximum number and click “Search”.
+(Note: alternative transcripts are only explicitly annotated if functional differences between isoforms are identified- see the browser datasets for the full extent of known transcript variation)

 %%if db=JaponicusDB
 #### Protein with orthologs